-I'm an internationally renowned Clinical Equine Nutritionist, with over 30 years in practice.
-Originally a Multi-Species Animal Nutritionist, I provided Chudleys Dog Food with nutritional support, and worked as a General Nutritionist for a farming coop, co-ordinating with large dairy farms, and numerous feed manufactures who utilised the raw material (alfalfa) in their rations across all herbivores.
+Teresa is an internationally renowned Clinical Equine Nutritionist, with over 30 years in practice.
+Originally a Multi-Species Animal Nutritionist, she provided Chudleys Dog Food with nutritional support, and worked as a General Nutritionist for a farming coop, co-ordinating with large dairy farms, and numerous feed manufactures who utilised the raw material (alfalfa) in their rations across all herbivores.

-Working in the feed industry, I've sat on the Agricultural Industries Confederation Legal and Scientific Advisory Committee, was a founding member of the British Equine Trade Association Feed Committee, developed the original Feed Law Code of Practice, sat on the Pet Food Manufacturers Association Veterinary and Nutrition Advisory Committee, was an external industry advisor for numerous equine college undergraduate courses, and I've written a BTEC in nutrition for retailers.
+Working in the feed industry, Teresa was a member of the Agricultural Industries Confederation Legal and Scientific Advisory Committee, was a founding member of the British Equine Trade Association Feed Committee, developed the original Feed Law Code of Practice, sat on the Pet Food Manufacturers Association Veterinary and Nutrition Advisory Committee, was an external industry advisor for numerous equine college undergraduate courses, and wrote a BTEC in nutrition for retailers.

-I previously worked as a Senior Marketing Manager for Europe’s largest manufacture of horse feed, where I developed close working relationships with vets, resulting in vet referrals accounting for over 50% of helpline calls.
-Responsible for the training of the technical sales team and Nutritional Helpline, I've also instigated and managed the successful Internal Conferences on Feeding Horses from 1997-2002, which bought international nutrition researchers to the UK to provide up to date info to clients and vets.
+Previously worked as a Senior Marketing Manager & Nutritionist for Europe’s largest manufacture of horse feed, developing close working relationships with vets, resulting in vet referrals accounting for over 50% of helpline calls.
+Responsible for the training of the technical sales team and Nutritional Helpline, as well as instigating and managing the successful Internal Conferences on Feeding Horses from 1997-2002, which bought international nutrition researchers to the UK to provide up to date info to clients and vets.
 The trust in the advice was based on the research and development and evidence base that underpinned all the advice provided.

-I teach animal nutrition to veterinary medicine and veterinary biosciences students, emphasising the importance of evidence-based practice, client communication, and nutrition as the fifth vital sign.
-I share the following experiences with my students:
+At Surrey, Teresa teaches animal nutrition to veterinary medicine and veterinary biosciences students, emphasising the importance of evidence-based practice, client communication, and nutrition as the fifth vital sign.
+The following experiences are used in the teaching of the students:

 - 40 years of owning and competing with horses